dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <tbody>
 <tr class="odd">
 <td>ds</td>
-<td>Data set to create the report from</td>
+<td>Data set to create the report from.</td>
 <td>Data set UID</td>
 <td>Yes</td>
 </tr>
 <tr class="even">
 <td>pe</td>
-<td>Period to create the report from</td>
+<td>Period to create the report from.</td>
 <td>ISO String</td>
 <td>Yes</td>
 </tr>
 <tr class="odd">
 <td>ou</td>
-<td>Organisation unit to create the report from</td>
+<td>Organisation unit to create the report from.</td>
 <td>Organisation unit UID</td>
 <td>Yes</td>
 </tr>
 <tr class="even">
-<td>dimension</td>
+<td>filter</td>
-<td>Dimensions to be used as filters for the report</td>
+<td>Filters to be used as filters for the report.
+Can be repeated any number of times.
+Follows the analytics API syntax.</td>
 <td>One or more UIDs</td>
 <td>No</td>
 </tr>
 <tr class="odd">
 <td>selectedUnitOnly</td>
-<td>Whether to use captured or aggregated data</td>
+<td>Whether to use captured data only or aggregated data.</td>
 <td>Boolean</td>
 <td>No</td>
 </tr>
 </tbody>
 </table>

+The data set report resource accepts `GET` requests only.
+The response content type is `application/json` and returns data in a grid.
+This endpoint works for all types of data sets, including default, section and custom forms.

-The data set report resource accepts GET requests only.
-An example request to retrieve a report for a data set and orgunit for 2015 looks like
+An example request to retrieve a report for a data set and org unit for 2018 looks like this:

-    this:
+    GET /api/31/dataSetReport?ds=BfMAe6Itzgt&pe=201810&ou=ImspTQPwCqd&selectedUnitOnly=false

+To get a data set report with a filter you can use the `filter` parameter.
+In this case the filter is based on an org unit group set and two org unit groups:

+    GET /api/31/dataSetReport?ds=BfMAe6Itzgt&pe=201810&ou=ImspTQPwCqd&filter=J5jldMd8OHv:RXL3lPSK8oG;tDZVQ1WtwpA

+### Custom forms

+A dedicated endpoint is available for data sets with custom HTML forms.
+This endpoint returns the HTML form content with content type `text/html` with data inserted into it.
+Note that you can use the general data set report endpoint also for data sets with custom forms; however that will return the report in JSON format as a grid.
+This endpoint only works for data sets with custom HTML forms.

+    GET /api/31/dataSetReport/custom

+The syntax for this endpoint is otherwise equal to the general data set report endpoint.
+To retrieve a custom HTML data set report you can issue a request like this:

-    GET /api/dataSetReport?ds=BfMAe6Itzgt&pe=201610&ou=ImspTQPwCqd&selectedUnitOnly=false
+    GET /api/31/dataSetReport/custom?ds=lyLU2wR22tC&pe=201810&ou=ImspTQPwCqd

 ## Push Analysis